MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-direct-line-3-0-receive-activities.md

 - Service-to-service applications often use a polling interval of 5s or 10s.

 - Client-facing applications often use a polling interval of 1s, and issue a single additional request shortly after every message that the client sends (to rapidly retrieve a bot's response).
 This delay can be as short at 300ms but should be tuned based on the bot's speed and transit time.
-Polling should not be more frequent than once per second for any extended period of time.
+Polling shouldn't be more frequent than once per second for any extended period of time.

 ## Additional resources